micromata/knockout/markdown/throttle-extender.md

 ---
 kind: documentation
 title: The "throttle" extender
+cat: 2
 ---

 *Note: This throttle API is deprecated as of Knockout 3.1.0.
-Please use the [`rateLimit` extender](rateLimit-observable.html) for similar functionality.*
+Please use the [`rateLimit` extender](#rateLimit-observable) for similar functionality.*

 Normally, [computed observables](computedObservables.html) are re-evaluated *synchronously*, as soon as each of their dependencies change.
 The `throttle` extender, however, causes a computed observable to delay re-evaluation until its dependencies have stopped changing for a specified period of time.
 Throttled computed observables therefore update *asychronously*.